geoflows/D-Claw/user_guide/compiling.md

 Katy Barnhart

-## issues with call.i
+## Compilation fails: call.i

-  On linux two files called call.i are symlinks.
-If you clone on a mac or a pc, you will probably get an error that looks like:
+  In the repo, two call.i files are intended as symlinks.
+They show up as text documents on Mac or Windows and if they are not fixed, you will probably get the following error message.

   ```bash
   Error: Non-numeric character in statement label at (1)